 - Attack of the 50-Foot Whatever: Gulliver is a dangerous giant in the land of Lilliput then he gets pushed around by a giant girl when he ends up in "the island where we dare not go" (Brobdingnag)

 - The Bermuda Triangle: Gulliver's titular travels begin after his ship wrecks in this region.

 - Bilingual Bonus: The Blefuscian motto is "Rapio E Abfugio" which means "Plunder and Run" in Latin.

-- Completely Missing the Point: In the book, Gulliver's most apparent and consistent quality is that he is honest to a fault and almost always incapable of omitting details.
+- Comically Missing the Point: In the book, Gulliver's most apparent and consistent quality is that he is honest to a fault and almost always incapable of omitting details.
 In this version, Gulliver will lie without flinching, just to escape his pathetic life.

-- Cut the Juice: Horatio pulls the plug on the electro-shock hands of the Mecha
+- Cut the Juice: Horatio pulls the plug on the electro-shock hands of the Mecha.

 - Dare to Be Badass